 Many years ago, I was at lunch with a group of law students after having given a talk at their law school.
 When my meat-free entree arrived, one of the students launched into a mini-speech about how great it was that I was “such a steward of the earth.”
 As soon as she finished, I jokingly said that I did this to make up for owning two large Hummers and not recycling a thing (neither true but said for effect).
 This poor student looked horrified, but everyone else laughed.
 I felt only a little bit bad.

 So I just cannot ascribe much at all to whether a country eats dog or not.
-I also cannot see any real difference between eating dog meat or any other meat.
+I also cannot see any real difference between eating dog meat or any other meat (with the exception of meat from an endangered species).
 Where does horse meat fit on the moral scale?
 Are countries that eat horse meat (France for example) less culturally developed than those that do not?
 Does anyone disagree with me on this?
 Or should the cuteness or friendliness of the cut count towards the morality of the eating?
 The US is not necessarily more sophisticated, not necessarily more moral, not necessarily more advanced than countries in which dog (or horse or whatever) meat is eaten.
 In France they love mussels, yet clams are generally considered dirty.
 It’s a cultural thing.

 I once had a dog meat discussion with some Koreans who complained of how Americans act as though all Koreans are “horrible people” because some eat dog.
 They told me their retort is to point out how badly the US takes care of its homeless humans.
 Touché.